test-runner-js/tom/docs/API.md

 <a name="module_test-object-model--Tom+run"></a>

 #### tom.run() ⇒ <code>Promise</code>
 Execute the stored test function.
+Return a promise that either resolves with the value returned by the test function or rejects.

 **Kind**: instance method of [<code>Tom</code>](#exp_module_test-object-model--Tom)
 **Fulfil**: <code>\*</code>